LazzyIzzi/MuMassCalculator/README.md

 See: https://imagej.nih.gov/ij/

 **Download:**
+For convenience, please open the links below in new tabs or windows.

-A MuMassCalculator jar file can be downloaded from my
+<br>A MuMassCalculator jar file can be downloaded from my
 <a href="https://drive.google.com/file/d/1Drx8cdO0uyNQ6wNzUjGbt-1dvxGuL59F/view?usp=sharing" target="_blank">Google Drive</a> and contains the java source and class files.
 Note: MuMassCalculator is named CT_Tools_Lib for consistency with the naming of related ImageJ plugins.
 <br>Java docs pages can be viewed
 <a href="https://lazzyizzi.github.io/MuMassCalculatorDocs/index.html" target="_blank"> here</a>.